theintern/intern/README.md

 * [Sauce Labs](http://www.saucelabs.com)
 * [TestingBot](http://www.testingbot.com)

 ## Configuration

-In many cases, the only configuration you'll need to do is provide authentication data.
+In many cases, the only configuration you'll need to do to create a tunnel is provide authentication data.
 This can be provided by setting properties on tunnels or via environment variables.
 The tunnels use the following environment variables:

 Tunnel class         | Environment variables
 ---------------------|----------------------------------------------------